scrapy/scrapy/docs/proposed/newitem.rst

   value to the item.
 * If no adaptor function if set and default_adaptor is, the value passes for ``default_adaptor`` before being assigned.
-* If no adaptor and no default_adaptor is set, the value is assigned directly.
+* If no adaptor is defined for that field and no ``default_adaptor`` is set, the value is assigned directly.